gbinal/p-o-d.github.com/implementation-guide.md

 ### B) Tools

 * **Don’t have a DMS?** Use the hosted Catalog Generator to create your data.json file via basic data entry.
-* **Is your data inventory stored in a CSV (Excel file)?** Use the [CSVtoJSON tool](http://labs.data.gov/csv-to-api/) to automatically convert it into a compliant data.json file.
+* **Is your data inventory stored in a CSV (Excel file)?** Use the [CSV-to-API generator](http://labs.data.gov/csv-to-api/) to automatically convert it into a compliant data.json file.
 * **Is your data inventory stored in CKAN?** Use the Data.gov extension (coming soon).
 * **Not sure if your data.json file meets the requirements?** Paste your file into the [JSON Validator](https://github.com/project-open-data/json-validator) to receive real-time feedback.

 ### C) Best Practices and Examples

-* Using the [common metadata](http://gsa-ocsit.github.com/project-open-data.github.com/schema) to describe your enterprise data inventory makes it very simple to turn this inventory into your public inventory.
+* Using the [common core metadata](http://gsa-ocsit.github.com/project-open-data.github.com/schema) to describe your enterprise data inventory makes it very simple to turn this inventory into your public inventory.
 * A detailed and descriptive title, description, and set of keywords for each dataset is the difference between customers finding your data, and no one finding your data.
 Since agency data catalogs are harvested and searchable on Data.gov, accurate and thorough metadata is the best way to connect customers with your data.
 * Include restricted and non-public datasets in your public data inventory listing.
 Remember that this file contains metadata about the data and not the data itself.
 * When you include restricted datasets in your public data inventory, include specific information on how customers can request and qualify for access to that dataset.